crossplane-contrib/function-kcl/README.md

 ### Extra resources
 By defining one or more special `ExtraResources`, you can ask Crossplane to retrieve additional resources from the local cluster and make them available to your templates.
 See the [docs](https://github.com/crossplane/crossplane/blob/main/design/design-doc-composition-functions-extra-resources.md) for more information.

+> With ExtraResources, you can fetch cluster-scoped resources, but not namespaced resources such as claims.
+> If you need to get a composite resource via its claim name you can use `matchLabels` with `crossplane.io/claim-name: <claimname>`

 ```yaml
 apiVersion: krm.kcl.dev/v1alpha1
 kind: KCLInput